 Combined with I Knew It!, because it depends on how you saw it: in the prequel trilogy, when Yoda absorbed and/or redirected lightning attacks, some believed it meant he could use lightning, which is typically considered a dark side power.
 Others believed he was just redirecting what was used against him.
 Well, whatever you believed before, the question of whether or not Yoda can conjure up lightning has been definitively answered!

-Milestone Celebration: The Last Jedi marks the 40th Anniversary of the Star Wars Saga, though it was originally intended to premiere closer to the release date of the original film (see "What Could Have Been" below).
+Milestone Celebration: The film marked the 40th Anniversary of the Star Wars Saga, though it was originally intended to premiere closer to the release date of the original film (see "What Could Have Been" below).
 The film logo is even red, fitting of a ruby jubilee.
 It was also released the year of the 85th birthday of franchise composer John Williams.

 Due to original Chewbacca actor Peter Mayhew's health issues, Joonas Suotamo already did all of Chewie's action scenes in The Force Awakens, and in this movie Suotamo fully replaces Mayhew.

 Besides the already mentioned switch regarding Luke's voice in the Latin American dub, Yoda is voiced, bizarrely enough, by Guilherme Briggs, Yoda's Brazilian Portuguese voice actor, rather than Arturo Mercado, his voice actor since the very original trilogy.